Tessil/tessil.github.io/_posts/2016-08-29-hopscotch-hashing.md

 Hopscotch hashing was introduced by Herlihy et al. 2008[^1] and resolves collisions using [open addressing](https://en.wikipedia.org/wiki/Open_addressing) (the records are stored in the bucket array itself and not trough chaining).
 The algorithm presented in the paper is a multi-threaded hash map with a high throughput.
 Here we will focus on a single-thread implementation inspired by this paper.

 The main idea behind the algorithm is the notion of neighborhood.
-Each bucket B has a neighborhood of size H, which is the bucket B and the H-1 buckets following in the bucket array.
+Each bucket B has a neighborhood of size H, which is the bucket B and the H-1 buckets following it in the bucket array.
 When we are searching for a value, we will search it in its initial bucket and the neighborhood of the bucket.
-On insert, we will keep the inserted value in the neighborhood of its initial bucket trough swapping.
+On insert, we will keep the inserted value in the neighborhood of its initial bucket through swapping.

 We will describe how we proceed to insert, find and erase elements in the hash map.